h3ravel/framework/packages/shared/README.md

 ## Contributing

 Thank you for considering contributing to the H3ravel framework!
-The contribution guide can be found in the [Contribution Guide](https://h3ravel.toneflix.net/contributing) section of the H3ravel documentation.
+The [Contribution Guide](https://h3ravel.toneflix.net/contributing) can be found in the H3ravel documentation and will provide you with all the information you need to get started.

 ## Code of Conduct